 Are you thinking about selling your artwork but wondering what it takes to become an artist?

-In this post, you will discover 10 things you will need to know if you are interested in becoming an artist and starting an art business.
+In this post, you will discover 10 things you need to know to make a living as an artist.

 By the end of this post, you will know…

 - How to set goals